View All Docs

 Input/output

-Our input data for this step is a table with two columns.
+Our input data for this step is a table with four columns.

-Our output data, after using this Add if/else column step, has a new third column "Column 3" that tells us whether the values in "Column 1" and "Column 2" are equal or not.
+Our output data, after using this Add if/else column step, has a new fourth column "Need to place an order?" that tells us whether to place an order and the values in "Type".

 Custom settings

-To enter a new column name, click into the linked Untitled selection and type the new name you'd like.
-You can switch between adding condition filters that apply to multiple rules, or just one rule, by clicking on any and switching it to all.
+To enter an additional criteria, click into the + and select the column you'd like to run the criteria against.
+You can switch between adding condition filters by clicking on and and switching it to or.

-Then, enter what you'd like the new value to be in the Text or {merge tag} section.
+Then, enter what you'd like the ew value to be in the set the new column value to section.

 Finish by saving this step's settings by selecting the "Show Updated Results" button on the bottom of the lefthand-side toolbar.